idealabasu/curating-legs/README.md

 ## Running the Scripts
 Several scripts are runnable to realize various aspects of the project.
 All commands should be executed in the root folder.

 The data for the leg designs, locomoiton policy, and simulation evalutation results are already included in the data folder.
-Generating them with the code took two days with our workstation computer (AMD Ryzen Threadripper PRO 7975WX, NVIDIA GeForce RTX 4090).
+Generating all of them with the code took several days with our workstation computer (AMD Ryzen Threadripper PRO 7975WX, NVIDIA GeForce RTX 4090).

-### Design Legs
+### Leg Deisgn
 Generate a leg with the specificed leg offset (m), leg travel length (m), input range (rad), parallel stiffness (Nm/rad), and series stiffness (Nm/rad).
 ```
 python -m leg.opt 0.04 0.04 0.50 0.10 1.00